energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :alt: Overview of the LP modeling framework
    :name: fig:ch2_overview

-   Overview of the LP modeling framework.
+   Overview of the LP modelling framework.

 Overview
 --------

-Due to computational restrictions, energy system models rarely optimise the 8760h of the year.
-As an example, running our model with 8760h time series takes more than 19 hours; while the hereafter presented methodology needs approximately 1 minute.
-A typical solution is to use a subset of representative days called TD; this is a trade-off between introducing an approximation error in the representation of the energy system (especially for short-term dynamics) and computational time.
+Due to computational restrictions, energy system models rarely optimise over the 8760 hours of the year.
+For example, running our model with 8760h time series takes more than 19 hours, while it takes only around 1 minute with the methodology presented hereafter.

+A typical solution is to use a subset of Typical (i.e. representative) Days called TD; this is a trade-off between introducing an approximation error in the representation of the energy system (especially for short-term dynamics) and computational time.

+Running the EnergyScope Typical Day (ESTD) model consists in two steps:

--  the first step consists in pre-processing the time series and solving a MILP problem to determine the adequate set of (Section :ref:`sec_td_selection`).
+-  the first step consists in pre-processing the time series and solving a MILP problem to determine the adequate set of typical days (:ref:`sec_td_selection`).

--  the second step is the main energy model: it identifies the optimal design and operation of the energy system over the selected (Section :ref:`sec_estd`), i.e. technology selection, sizing and operation for a target future year.
+-  the second step is the main energy model: the optimal design and operation of the energy system over the selected typical days is computed i.e. technology selection, sizing and operation for a target future year (:ref:`sec_estd`)

-These two steps can be computed independently.
-Usually, the first step is computed once for an energy system with given weather data whereas the second step is computed several times (once for each different scenario). :numref:`Figure %s <fig:ProcessStructure>`  illustrates the overall structure of the code.
+These two steps can be performed independently.
+Usually, the first step is computed only once for an energy system with given weather data whereas the second step is computed several times (once for each different scenario). :numref:`Figure %s <fig:ProcessStructure>`  illustrates the overall structure of the code.